 |17.||Sony RX0 II||-||stereo / mono||Y||-||micro||2.0||Y||-||Y|

-Both the SX420 and the W150 are recent models that are part of the current product line-up of Nikon.
+The W150 is a recent model that features in the current product line-up of Nikon.
 In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Nikon W150 Manual.